kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Or...
 - Perhaps there's other backups...

+### Recruitment agents contact me

+- During this time, I'm contacted by a few different recruitment agents about potential roles; Joel Barden at Hype is one of them.
+- Does he know I'm about to be fired?

 ## Activity in the nextdoor apartment, number 18

 - The next door apartment at Carrer Furs is barely used.